borcun/pubsub/README.md

 callback by developer.

 Example directory includes a simple example to demonstrate how library works.
 Test directory includes some test steps like unit test.
-Due to dependecy conflict or missing reference consideration, any 3rd party test framework is not used.
+Due to dependency conflict or missing reference consideration, any 3rd party test framework is not used.